drisskhattabi6/FSTT_chatbot/README.md

 # Fine-Turn and RAG French FSTT chatbot

-This repository contains a chatbot application french language designed to assist students and visitors of the Faculty of Sciences and Techniques in Tanger (FSTT) website.
+This repository contains a chatbot application (for french language) designed to assist students and visitors of the Faculty of Sciences and Techniques in Tanger (FSTT) website.
 The chatbot utilizes natural language processing (NLP) to understand user queries and provide relevant information about the university's programs, courses, and other academic-related topics.

 The ChatBot is implemented with two approach:
 - Retrival-Augmented Generation (RAG).